 Because it reminds me of something I did not know before that night.

-But it can also change because someone opens the door when fear is knocking.
+But they can also change because someone opens the door when fear is knocking.

 And sometimes, if you are very lucky, what enters your life at three in the morning is not only terror.

-It is the person who will teach your home how to hold joy again.
+It is the child who teaches your home how to hold joy again.